insooth/insooth.github.io/template-instance-deconstruction.md

 ## Stringify

 We know how to intercept the instance's parameters with `deconstruct_t`, and we are able to keep the intercepted data in a searchable heterogeneous collection of `box` objects.
-Let's abstract out the mentioned collection into a stringification context that will be injected into a stringifier abstraction (will be defined at later point later).
+Let's abstract out the mentioned collection into a stringification context that will be injected into a stringifier abstraction (will be defined soon).

 ```c++
 template<template<class...> class S>